Simmonds scores 30th to lead Flyers past Islanders, 6-3

 The five first-period goals were the most this season in one period for Philadelphia.

+''It was just an awful period,'' Boychuk said. ''We have to be ready every period of every game this time of year.
+We're fighting for the playoffs.
+At the end of the day we can't give up five goals.
+The whole team has to be ready for the puck drop and we weren't.''

 Clutterbuck shot high over Steve Mason early in the second to get the Islanders on the board.
-But that was the only goal New York could manage despite outshooting Philadelphia 22-3 in the period.
+But that was the only goal New York managed despite outshooting Philadelphia 22-3 in the period.

-Chimera netted his 18th of the season 40 seconds into the third period on a wrister from in front after the puck caromed hard off the back boards from Calvin de Haan's slap shot.
+Chimera netted his 18th of the season 40 seconds into the third on a wrister from in front after the puck caromed hard off the back boards from Calvin de Haan's slap shot.
 Ladd made it 5-3 with 3:58 remaining with a wrist shot that deflected off Mason's back and in.

 Filppula's empty-netter with 1:41 left completed the scoring.
 Simmonds picked up his second assist on that goal.

-NOTES: Philadelphia won three of four in the season series. .
-Boychuk returned after missing the previous 12 games with a foot injury. .
-Simmonds scored 32 goals last season and has 119 over the last four seasons. .
-De Haan had two assists. .
-Chimera bettered Brandon Manning in a third-period fight.
+NOTES: Philadelphia won three of four in the season series. ...
+Boychuk returned after missing the previous 12 games with a foot injury. ...
+Simmonds scored 32 goals last season and has 119 over the last four. ...
+De Haan had two assists. ...
+Chimera bettered Brandon Manning in a third-period fight. .
+After the game, Hamonic had a cast on his left hand outside the locker room.

 UP NEXT